GitDog1203/GitDog1203.github.io/README.md

 # GitDog1203.github.io
-Website for Friends car detailing
+A car detailing i made for my friend who has a detailing buisness